 The recipes uses a full 1/2 pound of baby spinach, and a large handful of fresh parsley, so it really is packed with greens.
 You could probably sub out some of the spinach for basil or chard too.
 Feel free to experiment!

 Green Goddess Mac and Cheese

 We are using fresh baby spinach and parsley for this recipe.
 If you want, you can use defrosted frozen spinach, about 1 cup, and skip the blanching in step 1.

-- 8 ounces baby spinach
+8 ounces baby spinach

-- 1 bunch parsley, tough stems removed, about 1 cup packed of leaves
+1 bunch parsley, tough stems removed, about 1 cup packed of leaves

-- 1/2 pound (2 cups) dry elbow macaroni pasta
+1/2 pound (2 cups) dry elbow macaroni pasta

-- Salt for pasta water
+Salt for pasta water

-- 1 Tbsp cream
+1 tablespoon cream

-- 3 Tbsp butter
+3 tablespoons butter

-- 1 clove garlic, minced
+1 clove garlic, minced

-- 3 Tbsp flour
+3 tablespoons all-purpose flour

 2 1/2 cups milk

-- 1 teaspoon herbs de provence (or dry tarragon or Italian herb mix)
+1 teaspoon herbs de Provence (or dry tarragon or Italian herb mix)

-- 1 teaspoon Worcestershire sauce and/or 2 finely chopped anchovies
+1 teaspoon Worcestershire sauce and/or 2 finely chopped anchovies

-- 1 teaspoon lemon juice
+1 teaspoon lemon juice

 Bring a large pot of water to a boil.
 Add the spinach and parsley and blanch for 1 minute.
 Use a slotted spoon to remove the wilted spinach and parsley to a bowl of ice water.
 (Do not discard the blanching water, you will use it to cook the macaroni.)

 Strain the spinach and parsley.
 Wrap in paper towels and squeeze out excess moisture.

 Return blanching water to a boil.
-Add salt to the pasta water, 1 Tbsp salt for every 2 quarts of water.
+Add salt to the pasta water, 1 tablespoon salt for every 2 quarts of water.
 Add the macaroni pasta and cook until very al dente.
 (If the box of macaroni says to cook it 7 minutes, cook it 5.
 It will continue to cook and absorb moisture once you mix it with the sauce.)

 Drain the macaroni, rinse with cold water to stop the cooking, and set aside.

 While the macaroni is cooking, in a food processor, purée the cooked spinach mixture with the tablespoon of cream until smooth.
 Set aside.

-4 Make roux with butter, garlic, flour: Melt 3 Tbsp butter in a thick-bottomed pot on medium high heat.
-Add the minced garlic and cook for 20-30 seconds.
+Melt 3 tablespoons butter in a thick-bottomed pot on medium high heat.
+Add the minced garlic and cook for 20 to 30 seconds.
 The butter should bubble and foam.
 Add the flour and whisk to form a paste.
 Lower the heat to medium and cook for 1 to 2 minutes.

 Slowly add the milk, whisking as you add it to break up any clumps of flour.
 Increase the heat to medium high and let the mixture come to a simmer, continue to whisk.

 Lower the heat to medium low and let cook until the sauce is thick enough to coat the back of a spoon.

-Stir in the dry mustard, black pepper, herbs, and Worcestershire sauce if using.
+Stir in the dry mustard, black pepper, herbs, and Worcestershire sauce.

 Stir the puréed spinach and parsley into the sauce.
 If using finely chopped anchovies, you can add them in now.
 Taste the sauce for salt.
 Add more if needed.